AZD1222 SARS-CoV-2 Vaccine Description

 The Oxford Vaccine Centre’s COVID-19 vaccine trial is being run by the Jenner Institute and Oxford Vaccine Group.
 The team, who started work on developing a vaccine to prevent COVID-19 on 20th January 2020, and is led by Prof. Sarah Gilbert, Prof. Andrew Pollard, Prof. Teresa Lambe, Dr. Sandy Douglas, Prof. Catherine Green, and Prof. Adrian Hill.

-Clinical Trial NCT04324606: A phase I single-blinded, randomized, placebo-controlled, multi-center study to determine efficacy, safety, and immunogenicity of the candidate Coronavirus Disease (COVID-19) vaccine ChAdOx1 nCoV-19 in UK healthy adult volunteers aged 18-55 years.
+Clinical Trial NCT04324606: COV001 is a phase I/2 single-blinded, randomized, placebo-controlled, multi-center study to determine efficacy, safety, and immunogenicity of the candidate Coronavirus Disease (COVID-19) vaccine ChAdOx1 nCoV-19 in UK healthy adult volunteers aged 18-55 years.
+Last Update Posted: July 8, 2020